mne-tools/mne-python/doc/advanced_setup.rst

 .. admonition:: |windows| Windows
   :class: note

-  If you are using MNE-python on Windows through IPython or Jupyter, you might also have to use the IPython magic command ``%gui qt`` after importing MNE-python, Mayavi or PySurfer (see `here
+  If you are using MNE-Python on Windows through IPython or Jupyter, you might also have to use the IPython magic command ``%gui qt`` after importing MNE-Python, Mayavi or PySurfer (see `here
   <https://github.com/ipython/ipython/issues/10384>`_).
 For example:

   .. code-block:: ipython